 Cons Of LiveJournal

-If you are someone who uses Evernote extensively, Postachio can be a great option for you to start a free blog.
+If you are someone who uses Evernote extensively, Postachio can be a great blogging platform for you.
 Postachio allows you to turn your Evernote notebook into a blog by just tagging the post as "Published"

 It is a freemium blogging site which offers limited functionalities with their free plan.